Rabita1767/Fundamentals-of-Full-Stack-Web-Development/README.md

 **Contributions and feedback are welcome** to make this resource even better!

 > ⚠️ **Note:** This repository is currently a work in progress.
 More topics and detailed explanations will be added soon.

-## Call Stack

-As we have already discussed that everything happens in javascript happens inside an Execution Context.
-In the second phase of the Execution Context, which is known as the execution phase, whenever a new function is invoked, a new execution context is created.
-Whenever a function execution is completed, the control is set back to the place from where the function was invoked initially.
-Here, the concept of Call Stack comes in handy.
-It handles the creation and deletion of Execution Context.
-When a javascript code starts execution the Global Execution Context is pushed into the stack.
-In the code execution phase of new function is invoked, thus creates a new execution context, that execution context is pushed inside the call stack and only popped out when the execution of that function is completed